abyaadrafid/Aerial-Cactus-Identification/README.md

 2. Vertical Flip
 3. Left and Right rotation upto 10°
 4. Upto 110% zoom

+### Hyperparameters :
+#### ArcFace :

+1. s = 64
+2. m = 0.0
+3. Adam Optimizer with fixed lr = 1e-3

+#### Competition Classifiers :
+##### Densenet169
+1. Frozen model, Adam optimizer with maximum lr = 7.5e-3.
+2. CyclirLR scheduler
+3. Unfrozen model, Adam optimizer with maximum lr = 1e-6.

+##### Resnet101
+1. Frozen model, Adam optimizer with maximum lr = 9e-3.
+2. CyclirLR scheduler
+3. Unfrozen model, Adam optimizer with maximum lr = 1e-6.

-### Models
+### Model Performance :
 I used DenseNet169 and Resnet101 for Leaderboard and ArcFace for research purposes.

 ### ArcFace
 ArcFace was applied on the Resnet101 backbone.
 Implemented from scratch in pytorch.
-With embedding dimension = 2 and scale_factor (s) = 64, accuracy follows :
+With embedding dimension = 2048 and scale_factor (s) = 64, accuracy follows :

 ![image](https://github.com/abyaadrafid/Aerial-Cactus-Identification/blob/master/arcface.png)

+Further experimentation using additional linear layers can boost the results.
+Then again, this approach is designed for one-shot learning.
+Worse performance in Binary Classification is quite understandable.
 #### DenseNet169
 Densenet169 needs more time to converge because of its enormous size and paramters.